YunoHost/doc/app_baikal.md

 https://domain.org/baikal/admin

 The user name specified is "admin" followed by the specific password choosen at Baïkal installation procedure.
+Please note, the password should not contain special characters.

+### Example of creating a new user:

+Go to the "settings" tab, select "Digest" in "WebDAV authentication type".
+Add users to the "Users and resources" tab.

 ## CalDAV Connection